michauhl/RBPBench/README.md

 RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
-RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif co-occurrence analysis, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.
+RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif enrichment and co-occurrence analysis, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.

 ## Table of contents